-Further borrowing may need to occur to provide Council with a capacity to access contingency funds should the need arise e.g. a further call on the Defined Benefit Superannuation obligation, and especially so if the proposed waste charge is not introduced.
+Further borrowing may need to occur to provide Council with a capacity to access contingency funds should the need arise e.g. a further call on the Defined Benefit Superannuation obligation.

-6.6 LEASING AND RATIONALISATION OF MOTOR VEHICLE AND UTILITY FLEET
+6.5 LEASING AND RATIONALISATION OF MOTOR VEHICLE AND UTILITY FLEET